fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    imperfections, which can lead to frequency-dependent artifacts.
 The DUT impedance can't be read from :math:`Z_{11}` without removing measurement artifacts.
-This can be achieved by eliminating port discontinuities or separating the contributions from both parts via de-embedding, calibration, or time gating.
+This can be achieved by eliminating port discontinuities or separating the contributions from the ports via de-embedding, calibration, or time gating.
 These are advanced topics not discussed here.

+   Futhermore, even after de-embedding, it's not meaningful to associate this DUT's impedance with a pure capacitance, since this DUT is not a lumped capacitor but a parallel-plate waveguide.
+Only the RLCG transmission line is be the correct model here.

 Code Checkpoint 2: Eliminate Repetitions in ``matplotlib`` Code
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""